 All Governors are expected to complete online IHASCO training.
-The mandatory courses are Safeguarding Level 2, PREVENT and KCSIE (2020).
-This was completed in September 2020.
+The mandatory courses are Safeguarding Level 2, PREVENT and KCSIE updates.

-As the chair of governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Head Teacher, he or she will receive training in managing allegations for this purpose.
+As the Chair of Governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Head Teacher, he or she will receive training in managing allegations for this purpose.